فصلنامه مطالعات مدیریت راهبردی

 Methodology:

 This study employs a qualitative, exploratory research approach rooted in meta-synthesis and thematic analysis.
 The meta-synthesis method enables the systematic integration of existing literature, identifying common themes and patterns across multiple studies to create a coherent understanding of the factors influencing the sustainability of CE business models.
 The literature review process involved meticulous screening based on parameters such as titles, abstracts, content relevance, and research design.
 To ensure relevance and quality, duplicate, unrelated, or less pertinent studies were eliminated at each stage.
 From an initial pool of 760 scholarly articles and theses, 71 studies were retained after rigorous screening.
+In addition, 14 new articles were selected through a snowball search strategy.

 These studies provided foundational data for extracting initial conceptual codes pertaining to two prominent CE business models representative of the Iranian packaging sector: (1) the business model based on circular inputs and (2) the resource recovery business model.
 The codes facilitated the construction of preliminary frameworks for each model.
 To validate and enrich these frameworks, semi-structured interviews were conducted with industry experts, including managers, policymakers, and innovators involved in Iran’s packaging industry.
 The combination of literature review and expert insights allowed for a comprehensive analysis of internal and external factors influencing business model sustainability.